Sunday, 1 January 2023

 Before you think about or write down your goals for the new year, maybe it’s a good idea to examine yourselves internally first.
 Begin the new year with a repentant heart, admitting that you've sinned against Almighty God by breaking His laws (the Ten Commandments).

-To repent is to ask for forgiveness for the sins you have committed (knowing what is right but not doing it) and to be sorry for who you are and what you are.
-Change your mind from the rejection of Jesus Christ to faith in Jesus Christ, and recognise that He is indeed Lord and Saviour.
+To repent is to be sorry for who you are and what you are.
+Change your mind from the rejection of Jesus Christ to faith in Jesus Christ, and recognize that He is indeed Lord and Saviour.

 Believing and trusting in the Lord and Saviour Jesus Christ alone to save you from the wrath to come through His death, burial, and resurrection, and His precious blood that was shed on the cross at Calvary, God will cleanse you of all of your sins, and He will fill you with the Holy Spirit, granting you the assurance of eternal life.
 You will then be born again with a new heart (spiritually) and have a desire to do what is righteous.